Research

 -

-To address these research goals we have established in January 2015 the National Hospital-University-Based (HUB) database of autism which contains comprehensive data from diverse scientific and clinical disciplines on ~150 children diagnosed with autism each year.
+To advance this vision, in January 2015 we established the National Hospital–University–Based (HUB) Autism Database, which integrates comprehensive, multi-disciplinary data on ~150 children diagnosed with autism each year.

 Click here to learn more about our database